Denegal/Opslog/install/help/_sources/Installation.rst.txt

 Simple Installation
 ===================

-1. Ensure python3 is installed on the system

-2. Copy the opslog.py file to your chosen folder and move to it
-    - It is recommended not to move the program file after install
-    - A folder dedicated to custom scripts is recommended

-3. run ``python opslog.py``
+1. Download the opslog program and extract zip file

+2. Inside the opslog folder run the opslog program as root or with sudo privileges.

+- Example: ``sudo ./opslog``

-4. Follow the prompts to install the program
+3. Follow the prompts to complete install of the program

+4. Restart terminal and ensure alias is working by running ``opslog`` -If the opslog program help is displayed, the program installed correctly -The original folder can now be removed if desired

 Install Location